Communications

 Be Consistent: Use your logo as the header or icon on all platforms and use your mission statement as the description.
 Be consistent with your voice, imagery and also schedule.

 Content Creation: Looking for content ideas?
 Start with researching special days that can drive awareness and engagement.
 For example, if you’re an arts organization focusing on writers, you can prepare a post for National Poetry Day.
-Charity Village has compiled a list of regional, national, and international awareness days that’s a great place to start.

 Keep Your Friends Close: If you’re looking for engagement on Instagram, create a ‘close friends’ list of the target audience for your stories.
 This will help you share specific offerings to different groups at different times.
 People are often more inclined to look at your stories if they are on a close friends list!